MicrosoftDocs/customer-insights/ci-docs/audience-insights/merge-entities.md

 ---
 title: "Unify customer or account fields"
-description: "Merge entities to create unified customer profiles." ms.date: 04/08/2022
+description: "Review and edit how source data is combined into unified customer fields." ms.date: 04/08/2022

 ms.subservice: audience-insights